 We welcome students with a diversity of backgrounds and interests, from Ireland and across the world.
 At the Loyola Institute you will find a lively and welcoming community.
 Our small class sizes offer ample opportunity for questions, vibrant discussion, and the acquisition of dialogue and debating skills.

-The Loyola Institute is a part of the School of Religion in Trinity College, Dublin.The Loyola Institute is grateful for the generous support of the Loyola Trust which represents a number of religious orders: Augustinians, Carmelites (O.Carm.), Columbans, Jesuits, Loreto Sisters, Marists, Oblates, Society of African Missions.
+The Loyola Institute is a part of the School of Religion, Theology and Peace Studies in Trinity College, Dublin.The Loyola Institute is grateful for the generous support of the Loyola Trust which represents a number of religious orders: Augustinians, Carmelites (O.Carm.), Columbans, Jesuits, Loreto Sisters, Marists, Oblates, Society of African Missions.

 With every best wish,